Skip to content

 • Nginx as a reverse proxy

-We assume that you have a working MongoDB instance available and the corresponding MongoDB URI to connect to it.
+We assume that you have a working MongoDB instance available configured with a replica set and the corresponding MongoDB URI to connect to it.

 Here, we take Ubuntu 24.04 as an example, but the steps should be similar for other Linux distributions (especially Debian-based ones and distros using systemd).